Quick Summary

 Organizational Type | Autonomous Organisation |

 The government of India officially introduced Sahitya Akademi on 12 March 1954.
 The purpose behind the setup of this institution was simple.
-It aimed to recognise and award notable literary works.
+It aimed to recognize and award notable literary works.
 The government believed that doing so could be quite helpful in promoting literary activities in the country.
 The Indian government also ensured that the literary work of all languages gets recognition so that no one feels discriminated against.
-The Akademi gives 24 awards to 24 different languages to date.
+The Akademi has given 24 awards to 24 different languages to date.
 This is done every year to promote reading habits.

 Sahitya Akademi has its roots tracing back to the British era in India.
 In 1944, the US government accepted the proposal of the Royal Asiatic Society of Bengal.
 It aimed to set up a National Cultural Trust to promote regional cultural activities.
 This society was designed to consist of three Academies.
 The Academy of Letters was also a part of those three Academies.